AnyLog-co/documentation/image mapping.md

 ### Insert a file to a local database

+Files can be added to the database and assigned to a table.
+When the file is added to the database, the hash value of the file is calculated and added as a second type of unique identifier (per table).

 A file can be added and assigned to a table in a blobs database using the following command:
 <pre>
 file store where dbms = [dbms_name] and table = [table name] and id = [unique file name] and file = [path and file name]